blessingmwiti/python-support-chatbot/README.md

 # python-support-chatbot
 A support chatbot integrated on websites made using Python, Flask API and Deep Learning.

-//Content present in this project was taken from [mw171 tech](https://www.mw171.epizy.com)
+>Content present in this project was taken from [mw171 tech](https://www.mw171.epizy.com)

 Download the source code zip or clone the git link